agourlay/cornichon/cornichon-docs/docs/misc.md

 You can place these settings in a `docker.sbt` in the root of your project.

-This should hopefully inspire you to setup your own solution or contribute to improve this one.
+This should hopefully inspire you to set up your own solution or contribute to improve this one.

 ```scala
 import NativePackagerHelper._